-In 2020, our prevention specialists will once again partner with Reading Senior High School’s JROTC students to organize a series of school-wide awareness events over a two day period.
-These will include a “butt” pickup, in which JROTC students scour the school grounds for cigarette butts and other tobacco litter.
+For several years, our prevention specialists have partnered with Reading Senior High School’s JROTC students to organize a series of school-wide awareness events over a two-day period.
+These include a “butt” pickup, in which JROTC students scour the school grounds for cigarette butts and other tobacco litter.

 Events culminate with a lunch-time festival that involves all students in grades 9 through 12.
 During the festival, students can play tobacco jeopardy, peruse displays about the contents of a cigarette, and make a pledge on a graffiti wall about why they choose not to smoke, vape, or use tobacco products.
 Participating students receive giveaways such as no-smoking lollipops, stickers with facts and statistics, and literature (comic books, etc.).